 - Click View the status of a pending certificate request.

 - Click the certificate to install it.

-To let our ADAM service use the certificate we need to put the certificate in the ADAM service's personal store:
+- To let our ADAM service use the certificate we need to put the certificate in the personal store for the ADAM service.

 - On the Start menu, in Run, type mmc.This open the Microsoft Management Console.